-- Contact us if you have any questions about the assessments or the guidelines – there are assessors and musicians on our team who can definitely answer your queries, whatever they may be.
+- Contact us if you have any questions about the audition or the guidelines – there are assessors and musicians on our team who can definitely answer your queries, whatever they may be.

-- Understand that the assessments cover all courses (both degrees and diplomas) within one discipline, and be prepared that you may not be recommended for the course you initially applied for.
+- Understand that the auditions cover all courses (both degrees and diplomas) within one discipline, so be please be aware that you may not be recommended for the course you initially applied for.

 - Ensure you’re able to perform your pieces without lyrics or lead sheets.